-6. What if a judge's spouse or domestic partner refuses to disclose information required on the financial disclosure report?
+7. What if a judge's spouse or domestic partner refuses to disclose information required on the financial disclosure report?

-Because filing a financial disclosure report is an obligation under the judicial canons, the Commission will review any failure to disclose under appropriate canons.
-See, e.g., Rule 2.11(B) (2023 Kan.
-S. Ct.
-R. 500) which provides "A judge shall keep informed about the judge's personal and fiduciary economic interests and make a reasonable effort to keep informed about the personal economic interests of the judge's spouse or domestic partner and minor children residing in the judge's household."
-Each specific situation would be individually reviewed.
+Because filing a financial disclosure report is an obligation under the Code of Judicial Conduct, the Commission may review any failure to disclose under appropriate rules.
+See, e.g., Rule 2.11(B) which provides "A judge shall keep informed about the judge's personal and fiduciary economic interests and make a reasonable effort to keep informed about the personal economic interests of the judge's spouse or domestic partner and minor children residing in the judge's household."